BurendoUK/burendo-handbook-public/blog/2023-09-05-Scrum-Master-Myth.md

 And then there's the "coaching" argument.
 Yes, coaching can be valuable, but it doesn't have to come from a Scrum Master.
 In fact, peer coaching among engineers can be just as effective, if not more so.
 A study in the International Journal of Human-Computer Studies found that peer coaching led to significant improvements in software quality[^5^].

 Facilitation is more than just keeping a meeting on track; it's about ensuring that the team is aligned, focused, and continuously improving.
 A Scrum Master brings a set of skills and techniques that can help facilitate more effective discussions and decision-making.
 While peer coaching is valuable, a Scrum Master can provide a broader perspective, helping the team to see the bigger picture.
 They can also facilitate coaching sessions, ensuring that they are structured and effective.

-There is a fundamental difference between Facilitation and Coaching as well as peer coaching.
-A scrum master facilitates events as you state, but a scrum master can also coach the team in proper facilitation techniques so they can learn how to facilitate their own events (part of a maturing team) Peer coaching is encouraged by scrum masters ( unless I am mistaken is this not peer programming?)
-Your message above conflates facilitation with coaching which are different things.
-Each have their own skill set and a good scrum master can encourage the strengths within the team to be shared.
+They also coach the team in proper facilitation techniques so they can learn how to facilitate their own events (part of a maturing team).
+Facilitation and coaching each have their own skill set and a good scrum master can encourage the strengths within the team to be shared.

-## The ScrumBan Twist: A Hybrid We Can Get Behind?
-Just when you thought we were done dissecting the world of agile, let me throw a curveball your way: ScrumBan.
-No, it's not a new brand of deodorant or a forbidden dance move.
-It's a hybrid of Scrum and Kanban, and it's got some folks in the software community buzzing.

-So, what's the deal with ScrumBan?
-Imagine taking the structure of Scrum—sprints, roles, ceremonies—and mixing it with the flow-based approach of Kanban.
-You get a more flexible framework that allows you to adapt to changes more quickly.
-It's like the mullet of agile methodologies: business in the front, party in the back.

-### Why ScrumBan Makes Sense (Sorta)
-Now, I know what you're thinking: "Didn't you just spend the last few paragraphs bashing Scrum?"
-Well, yes, but hear me out.
-ScrumBan takes some of the rigidity out of Scrum and replaces it with Kanban's focus on continuous improvement and flow.
-It's like Scrum went to a yoga retreat and came back all limber and chill.

-In ScrumBan, you still have sprints, but they're not as rigid.
-You can pull in new tasks as you complete old ones, just like in Kanban.
-This is a godsend for teams that have to deal with a lot of unplanned work.
-A study published in the Journal of Software: Practice and Experience found that ScrumBan can significantly improve lead time and reduce the number of blocked items[^6^].

-### But Don't Get Too Excited
-While ScrumBan sounds like the best of both worlds, it's not a one-size-fits-all solution.
-If your team is already self-organising and delivering like a well-oiled machine, adding ScrumBan into the mix might just complicate things.
-Remember, the best process is the one that helps your team deliver value, not the one that has the coolest name or the most buzzwords.

 ## Wrapping It Up
 I've been on projects where we delivered, on time, without a Scrum Master.
 But _*I*_ was there.
 That role still needed to be filled.
 While some companies like Spotify have found success without a traditional Scrum Master, others have thrived with one.
 Companies like Salesforce and IBM have reported increased team productivity and morale with the inclusion of a Scrum Master[^7^].